SalomePlatform/yacs/doc/hxx2salome.rst

-A template python test file was also generated, that can be callable both from python and from salome.
+A template python test file was also generated, that can be callable both from python and from SALOME.
 You can if you wish edit it and add the tests you want: